The Clay Mystique

 It’s only a hunch, and the well-known food scientist Harold McGee believes I am wrong.
 McGee is also skeptical of many of the claims made by clay pot lovers, who he thinks are swayed by the pottery’s beauty and sentimental back-stories.
 “Clay pots are beautiful things to hold,” he told me.
 “And that inspires people to get a little romantic about their capacities.”
 He even doubts that clayware’s shapes—which tend to be rounded, while metal pots almost universally have straight sides—make much difference.
 “I doubt that the vapor circulation in a curved-side pot is very different or is significant,” McGee said in an email to me.
 “The fit of lid to pot is the main factor.
 Maybe juices get more concentrated in a clay pot because the lids aren’t that tight, so a lot of steam escapes.”
 Overall, he said, “My general feeling is that these supposed effects are invoked by clay proponents to tell a convincing story as to why clay is better, on the basis of little or no actual evidence.”

 McGee’s arguments stun Wolfert, particularly his contention that shape doesn’t matter.
 “Of course it does,” she says.
 “Oh, my God!”
 As proof, Wolfert pointed to scores of highly regarded cooks who are very particular about which shape pot should be used for any given dish.
-In fact, when she looks at an old pot from Morocco or Italy or Mexico, Wolfert can quickly tell you exactly what dishes this pot has cooked, and which ones it should.
-As proof, just look at her recipe for Italian fava bean soup.
+In fact, when she looks at an old pot from Morocco or Italy or Mexico, Wolfert can quickly tell you exactly what dishes this pot was designed to cook.
+As proof, just look at her recipe here for Italian fava bean soup.

 If you are interested in purchasing some clay pot cookware, a store in Wolfert’s hometown of Sonoma, California called Bram Cookware offers a wide selection — Moroccan tajines, Spanish cazuelas, Colombian black La Chambas, and yes, Egyptian brams.
 For a daubière by Philippe Beltrando, look at Barbara Wilde’s online store on French gardening.
 Although located in France, Wilde offers international shipments of Beltrando’s daubières, poêlons, mortars, and other clay pots.
 Travis McFlynn’s “flameware” can be found through his shop in Oakland, saramc.
 One of Wolfert’s favorite sources for flameware is Clay Coyote.